 About the Authors

-Katerina and Maria are two part-time yet passionate travellers who focus on authentic experiences and responsible travel.
+Katerina and Maria are two part-time yet passionate travelers who focus on authentic experiences and responsible travel.
 Katerina captures their travel moments to eternity through her camera while Maria is the one who puts them down on paper.

 Currently living in Athens, Greece, Katerina and Maria started It’s All Trip To Me in an effort to help people with full-time jobs travel more by making the most of their vacation time.
 They publish highly informative travel guides and carefully planned-out itineraries about the destinations they visit across the world, with a focus on Greece and Italy.
 Follow them on Instagram and Facebook!